-8 Warning Signs that a Franchise is Less than Ideal
+8 Franchise Red Flags of Less than Ideal Opportunities

 As with any business venture, franchise opportunities come with certain risks.
-Prospective candidates should be aware of red flags that can indicate a bad investment.
+Candidates should be aware of franchise red flags that can indicate a bad investment.
 You can find important information in the Franchise Disclosure Document (FDD) that will help determine if a franchise opportunity is all it appears to be on the surface.

-Here are some red flags to be aware of before buying a franchise.
+What are some franchise red flags?
+Here is what to be aware of before buying a franchise.

 Red Flag No. 1: Fees

-If the franchise fees are higher than the competition, find out why.
+If a brand’s franchise fees are higher than the competition, find out why.
 Another red flag is when a franchise gets most of its revenue from the initial fee.
 This is especially true for franchises that are not in growth mode and have many operating locations over a long period.

 Red Flag No. 2: Experience